coursekata/mo/README.md

 ## Usage

+`mo` has two main commands: `organize` and `compress`.
+The `organize` command is used to organize CourseKata CSV files into a tidy directory, while the `compress` command merges CSV files of the same type into a single Parquet file for each type.

+### Organize

 1. Download data from [coursekata.org](https://coursekata.org).
 You can download it in batches or individually, it doesn't matter.
-2. Run `mo` wherever you downloaded those data to.
+2. Run `mo organize` wherever you downloaded those data to.
 For example, if you downloaded the data to a directory called `raw-data` and you want to organize it into `data-organized` you would run:

    ```bash
    mo organize raw-data --output data-organized